openminted/alvis-docker/openminted-components/uc-tdm-as-e/README.md

 * output/ is where the output of the will be strored.
     * entities.txt is the main output file with Gene, Protein and RNA entities annotations
     * savedrecs.txt is an output parameter to export metadata of the documents
     * relationsgroup.txt is an output file with relations between entities annotations
+    * /alvisnlp/data/output/ is the output directory

 ## Run in command-line